 14.67 % Profit

-This signal suggests you do an arbitrage trade with the $775.35 profit.
-So if you want to, you go and buy Bitcoin (BTC) – the currency is indicated in the pics attached to the signal – at a lower price on top of Binance and then sell it on Bituary.uk, taking the 14.67% profit.
+This signal suggests you perform an arbitrage trade with the $775.35 profit.
+So if you want to, you can buy Bitcoin (BTC) – the currency is indicated in the pics attached to the signal – at a lower price on top of Binance and then sell it on Bituary.uk, taking the 14.67% profit.

-We have found this type of signal in one of the free Telegram groups, but it’s not always the case, and normally you will have to pay for signals.
+We have found this type of signal in one of the free Telegram groups, but it’s not always the case, as normally you will have to pay for signals.

-There are manifold groups on Telegram that offer you paid signals or trade signals free of charge.
-You can just follow those groups or add them to your crypto bot if the functionality of the software allows you doing so.
+Still, there are manifold groups on Telegram that offer you paid signals or trade signals free of charge.
+You can just follow those groups or add them to your crypto bot if the functionality of the software allows you to.

 Signal trading bots

-As you can guess from the title of this fragment, sometimes signals come in hand with specific software that acts on them, and this software is called trading bots.
-You don’t have to manually place orders in this case — bots will do that for you.
+As you can guess from the title of this section, sometimes signals go with specific software that acts on them, and this software is called trading bots.
+You don’t have to manually place orders in this case; bots will do that for you.